Portrait of Emilie Flöge

-Portrait of Emilie Flöge (Bildnis Emilie Flöge) is an oil painting by Austrian painter Gustav Klimt, begun in 1902 and completed by the summer of 1908, when it was acquired by the Lower Austria Museum.
+Portrait of Emilie Flöge (Bildnis Emilie Flöge) is an oil painting on canvas by Austrian painter Gustav Klimt, begun in 1902 and completed by the summer of 1908, when it was acquired by the Lower Austria Museum.
 The life-size portrait depicts Klimt's close friend and companion Emilie Louise Flöge, a leading Austrian fashion designer and model.
 Today the painting is held in the Vienna Museum.